zdravkov/kendo-docs/api/web/button.md

 ### spriteCssClass `String`

-Defines a CSS class (or multiple classes separated by spaces), which will be used for a `span` element inside the **Button** with a background image.
+Defines a CSS class (or multiple classes separated by spaces), which will be used for applying a background image to a `span` element inside the **Button**.
-In case you want to use an icon from the Kendo UI theme sprite background image, you need to define two classes - `k-icon` and the respective icon CSS class.
+In case you want to use an icon from the Kendo UI theme sprite background image, it is easier to use the [`icon` property](#configuration-icon).

 The `span` element can be added automatically by the widget, or an existing element can be used, if it has a `k-sprite` CSS class applied.